Hurricane Dorian expected to be Category-4 at landfall

 Dorian is a Category one hurricane with sustained winds of 85 mph but is expected to make landfall in Florida as a Category-4 hurricane, the National Hurricane Center says.

-By Thursday, the storm is expected to continue northwest into open water, where it will feed off of warmer waters and continue to strengthen.
+Flooding will be a major concern for Florida.
+Rainfall rates, combined with storm surge, could result in life-threatening flash floods.

-As it passes to the north of the Bahamas, it is expected to strengthen into a Category 3 storm, which would make it a "major hurricane" with sustained winds of at least 111 mph.
+The storm is feeding off the warm, ope waters of the Atlantic Ocean north of the Turks and Caicos Islands.

-There remains uncertainty in the forecast this many days out - - but the best indication is the storm will make landfall along Florida's eastern coast or coastal Georgia early next week.
+It is still not known where the storm will make landfall but forecasts believe it will likely be in Florida.
 The uncertainty, which is commonly portrayed in the forecast track's "cone of uncertainty," will shrink as the storm moves closer to shore.

 RELATED: 5 Things to Know About Hurricane Dorian